WAGO/pfc-howtos/HowTo_ReadOperatingModeSwitches/README.md

-# Automatically copy SD-Card image into Internal-Flash on boot
+#  Utilize liboms Operating-Mode-Switches-Reader

 ## For Version 2019.3.1

-This HowTo show a way to update firmware of a given PFC200 without using additional tools other then just an SD-Card.
+This HowTo shows usage of liboms to recive current state of RUN-STOP-RESET switch and RST_ALL switch

-> Please see also: HowTo_AutoCopySD-CardImage2InternalFlashOnBoot.txt
+> Please see also: HowTo_ReadOperatingModeSwitches.txt

 # Compatibility list:
 | PFC | Compatible |